GianC0/Face_Recognition/README.md

 ## Contributing
 >Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to integrate the training, validation and test sets.
+Please make sure to integrate the training, validation and test sets as well.

 ## References
 xxx